Benjamin-Medina/garden/README.md

 # Hello!

-This is the digital garden of Benjamin Medina.
+This is the digital garden of Benjamin Medina.<br>
-A second brain for all his passions and interests - mostly History and Education.
+A second brain for all his passions and interests - mostly History and Education.<br>
-A blog, of sorts, to share knowledge, creativity and experience with others.
+A blog, of sorts, to share knowledge, creativity and experience with others.<br>

 🔗 It's built using Quartz: https://quartz.jzhao.xyz/